 VISIT THE JEWISH QUARTER

-OSCAR SCHINDLER’S FACTORY
+OSKAR SCHINDLER’S FACTORY MUSEUM

 Schindler’s Factory Tour with Entrance Ticket.
 Get to know the story of Oskar Schindler on a guided tour.
 Learn about Nazi-occupied Krakow with a professional English-speaking guide.